 The discovery and settlement of Easter Island provides one more example of the application of a multiple-working-hypothesis framework combined with the strong inference method of hypothesis testing [8].
-The classical view of a single discovery and settlement event by Polynesians could be considered the ruling theory (sensu Chamberlin [68]) that directed research until new observations put it into question.
+The classical view of a single discovery and settlement event by Polynesians could be considered the ruling theory (sensu Chamberlin [70]) that directed research until new observations put it into question.
 This fostered the incoming of new possible explanations to be tested with further studies.
-In this case, four main hypotheses were erected and tested using a diversity of methods, including newly developed analysis tools.
+In this case, four main hypotheses were selected and tested using a diversity of methods, including newly developed analysis tools.
 In this way, the debate was enhanced from a simple dual controversy between the defenders and the opponents of the ruling theory, to become a truly multiple-hypotheses discussion.

 In this framework, hypotheses are not necessarily excluding, as it occurs in the ruling-theory scheme, and hypotheses may be complementary.
-Using the strong inference method [69], based on Popperian logics [70], to dismiss any of these existing hypotheses, it should be falsified using empirical evidence.
+Using the strong inference method [71], based on Popperian logics [72], to dismiss any of these existing hypotheses, it should be falsified using empirical evidence.
 Contrary to the dual excluding approach, supporting a given hypothesis does not necessarily mean rejecting the others.
-In the case of the discovery and settlement of Easter Island, none of the existing hypotheses could have been falsified with the available evidence.
-In principle, the hypotheses erected to date seem not necessarily be totally excluding and it is possible that elements of most or all of them could be maintained for a sound explanation.
+In the case of the discovery and settlement of Easter Island, none of the existing hypotheses may be rejected with the available evidence.
+In principle, the hypotheses proposed to date are not necessarily excluding and it is possible that elements of most or all of them could be retained for a sound explanation.
 It is also possible that new challenging evidence may appear that change the current state of the art, a common feature in scientific research.